about samaritan community

 The Samaritan Community provides assistance to meet the needs of individuals and families living in crisis, who wish to improve their lives.
 Our program is rooted in respect, hope, and healing.

-Addressed food insecurity by providing more than $150,000 in fresh and healthy foods in more than 7,000 bags distributed through our an estimated 1,185 visits to our food pantry.
+Addressed food insecurity by providing more than $200,000 in fresh and healthy foods in more than 8,000 bags distributed through our an estimated 1,800 visits to our food pantry as well as through deliveries of surplus food to low-income residences and other social service organizations in the city.

-Furnished quality clothing and household items in 928 visits to our "Clothing Shop"
+Furnished quality clothing and household items in almost 1,400 visits to our "Clothing Shop"

-Distributed more than $34,000 in emergency financial stipends to help members avert crises related to housing, utilities, medical care, legal help, employment, and more.
+Distributed more than $38,000 in emergency financial stipends to help members avert crises related to housing, utilities, medical care, legal help, employment, and more

 Food insecurity often leads most members to our doors, but once they enter they stay to be treated with the dignity and care that leads to physical and emotional healing.
 We offer opportunities to build and maintain more stable lives for those who are struggling with both short and long-term challenges.